ahaim5357/reproduced-research-projects/README.md

     "schema_version": 1,

     // A key value that can be directly associated with an object in the extra section, each section can define their own format
-    "systems": {
+    // Currently used values are 'systems', 'languages', 'groups', 'license', and 'references "systems": {
         // Keys can either map to a value indicating the display name "docker": "Docker",